Gabrielsldev/lvido_challenge/README.md

 - The tests can be found at `quotes/tests.py`.
   - To run the tests, run `python tests.py` inside the `quotes` folder.
 ---

+## Notes:
+- The results of the IMA indexes are [released around 7pm](https://www.anbima.com.br/pt_br/informar/precos-e-indices/indices/ima.htm#Laminas).
+If the API makes a request and the results are not yet released, the GET request will return `null` for the `quote` parameter.